Use shared queries in advanced hunting

 Community queries are grouped into folders like Campaigns, Collection, Defense evasion, and the like.
 Further information about the query is provided as in-line comments in the query itself.

 Microsoft security researchers also provide advanced hunting queries that you can use to locate activities and indicators associated with emerging threats.
-These queries are provided as part of the threat analytics reports in Microsoft 365 Defender.
+These queries are provided as part of the threat analytics reports in Microsoft Defender XDR.